Look Carefully at Training and Experience

 There is no one-size-fits-all solution for jaw pain because every case is different.
 Dr. Siegel will gladly meet with you to discuss your pain management goals.
 Your medical history, personal preferences, and budget all matter in determining how to best treat your pain.

-In some cases, other types of treatment such as chiropractic care can compliment your oral TMJ treatment.
-If this is the case for your TMJ, Dr. Siegel will be happy to recommend you to colleagues who he trust to provide quality care.
+In some cases, other types of treatment such as chiropractic care can complement your oral TMJ treatment.
+If this is the case for your TMJ, Dr. Siegel will be happy to recommend you to colleagues who he trusts to provide quality care.

 For a TMJ consultation in the Philadelphia area, please call us at (610) 272-0828 to make an appointment or request an appointment online.